niemasd/History-of-Video-Games/history_video_games/timeline.md

 (timeline-2009-09-01)=
 ## September 1, 2009
-The [Sony PlayStation 3 Slim](consoles-sony-playstation-3-slim), a smaller redesign of the [Sony PlayStation 3](consoles-sony-playstation-3), is released.
+The [Sony PlayStation 3 Slim](consoles-sony-playstation-3-slim), a smaller redesign of the [Sony PlayStation 3](consoles-sony-playstation-3), is released in North America and Europe.

 ```{figure} ../images/consoles/sony-playstation-3-slim-with-controller.jpg
 ---